ngol0/Unity3D-SkillSytem/README.md

 ***The demo****
 I made two skills and basic movement/fighting behaviors.
 There are 2 skills and in order to use the skill, press 1 or 2.

-The first skill is a jump slash.
-It looks like this:
+1. The first skill is a jump slash with a delayed click targeting:
 <p align="center">
   <img src="https://github.com/ngol0/unity3D-designPatterns/blob/main/skill1.gif" width="900" title="hover text">
 </p>

+2.